-There are detachable (reusable) and nonde- Wedge sockets are also known as shackles.
+There are detachable (reusable) and nonde- Wedge sockets are also known as shackles. tachable (one time use) end fittings for ropes.

 DETACHABLE FITTINGS

 CLAMP FITTINGS

 The bow-part of the clamp always has to be placed on the rope dead-end.
 The load on the dead-end is max.
 50% of the rope load.
 The flat part of the clamp imbeds the higher loaded parts of the rope.
 It is recommended to use 5 clamps for a higher rope load.
 Elevator ropes have a high safety factor and therefore only a max. load of approx. 10% of the possible rope load.
 Fixing clamp fittings of elevator ropes with 3 clamps is sufficient.
 The distance between clamps is about 5 to 10 times the rope diameter.